 You will now add containers to the default form.

-Click OK on the confirmation popup.
+Click OK in the confirmation dialog.

 Select the EmployeeTab and set the following values in the Properties view (you can also double-click the Name and Label cells within the tree view to edit them):